 The theater was a striking building at the time, with an auditorium for more than 500 people, a mini-concert room, a cafeteria, a restaurant, a barbershop, and a special dancing room.

-The latest restoration of the theater was done in 1964 when most of the original shine was recovered, but today it could use a little makeover again as the facade and interior getting somewhat tired.
+The latest restoration of the theater was done in 1964 when most of the original shine was recovered.

-The Teatro la Caridad has not yet reopened after the pandemic in January 2022, but when it does you can hopefully still enjoy a tour for around $1, and also hopefully soon be able to see a play, as well.
+The Teatro la Caridad had not yet reopened after the pandemic when I visited, but when it does, you can hopefully still enjoy a tour for around $1 and also hopefully soon be able to see a play.

-When I was visiting towards the end of January 2022, unfortunately, a lot of places had still not completely opened after the pandemic slowly is fading out in Cuba.
+When I was visiting, unfortunately, a lot of places had still not completely opened after the pandemic slowly faded out in Cuba.

 There were a couple of bars open around the Parque Vidal, but apart from that, it was a rather sleepy night mode these days.

-So I will have to get support from travelers that have visited before the pandemic under normal circumstances!
+So, I will have to get support from researching what travelers who have visited before the pandemic under normal circumstances says!